Trade issues expose the limits of Trump-Abe 'bromance' | New Country 923

 PALM BEACH, Fla.
 (AP) — Japanese Prime Minister Shinzo Abe courted the new American president with a golden driver not long after Donald Trump won the White House.
-He’s met with the billionaire businessman more than any other world leader, and he’s Trump’s second-most frequent caller.
+He’s met with the billionaire businessman more than any other world leader, and he is Trump’s second-most frequent caller.

 Yet the “bromance” between Trump and Abe has its limits.